slotix/dataflowkit/docs/extractors.md

 #### includeIfEmpty

 If no matches of the provided regex could be extracted, then return the empty list, instead of 'nil'.
-This signals that the result of this Piece should be included to the results, as opposed to omiting the empty list.
+This signals that the result of this Part should be included to the results, as opposed to omiting the empty list.

 ## const